nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Value proposition**:
 * _Problem_: Multiple entries of the same tutor information as they have to repeatedly enter the same information when applying for different jobs
-* _Solution_: Our address book detects duplicate tutor profiles and merges the additional information into the existing profile.
+* _Solution_: Our tuthub detects duplicate tutor profiles and merges the additional information into the existing profile.
   <br/><br/>
 * _Problem_: Too many tutors with no specific way to organise them systematically.
-* _Solution_: Our address book can categorise the tutors based on different criteria and provides features to search for profiles easily.
+* _Solution_: Our tuthub can categorise the tutors based on different criteria and provides features to search for profiles easily.

 ### User stories